 The Department of English is home to two study abroad programs for undergraduates from across the university.
-The first is our Literary Locations Program, which is typicallyoffered during both the Fall and Spring terms.
-This program engages students in a semester-long course focused on the literature of a particular city and historical period(s) (e.g., the literature of 16th-century Venice and 18th- and 19th-century Florence).
-Students then spend 10 days abroad in that location along with their classmates and the course instructor.
+The first is our Literary Locations Program, which is typically offered during both the autumn and spring terms.
+This program engages students in a semester-long course focused on the literature of a particular city and historical period(s), for example: the literature of 16th-century Venice and eighteenth- and ninetheenth-century Florence).
+Students then spend ten days abroad in that location along with their classmates and the course instructor.

-The Summer Study Abroad Program, offered in May Session, enables students to study the art and history of a location while also living there for a month over the summer.
-Through the program, students will take a three credit hour course which focuses on a specific contribution of a particular city to the world (e.g., The Literature of London: London on Stage and Screen).
-As a part of the course, students will visit sites and engage in activities relevant to the course subject (e.g., seeing plays, visiting art galleries, and taking literary/historical walks in London).
+The Summer Study Abroad Program, offered in the May session, enables students to study the art and history of a location while also living there for a month over the summer.
+Through the program, students will take a three credit hour course which focuses on a specific contribution of a particular city to the world, for example: The Literature of London-London on Stage and Screen.
+As a part of the course, students will visit sites and engage in activities relevant to the course subject like seeing plays, visiting art galleries and taking literary/historical walks in London.

 For information on study abroad opportunities offered outside of the Ohio State Department of English, visit the university's Office of International Affairs.